jlbradley1844/jlbradley1844.github.io/_drafts/the-three-voids-of-philosophy.md

 In general, the explanation of humans as a physical "meat machine" is certainly possible, but there is no explanation of the _qualia_ that gives rise to sentience.
-We could just as well be robotic automatons and yet be carrying out the same actions.
+We could just as well be robotic automatons and yet be carrying out the same actions, the so-called "philosophical zombie" that philosophical like David Chalmers has posed.

 Nagel, in fact, believes consciousness itself to be one of the most significant features of our world - so much so that it cannot be posed